-AGENCY: State Board of Education RULE CITATION: 16 NCAC 06D .0307
+AGENCY: State Board of Education RULE CITATION: 16 NCAC 06D .0307 RECOMMENDED ACTION:

+- X Object, based on:

 - X Lack of statutory authority

 - X Unclear or ambiguous

-- X Unnecessary
+- X Unnecessary Failure to comply with the APA Extend the period of review

 Staff recommends objection to this Rule for lack of necessity, clarity, and statutory authority.
 The proposed Rule is unnecessary because it repeats portions of 16 NCAC 06D .0302, an existing permanent rule last amended in 2001.
 The existing permanent Rule is attached with annotations detailing repetitive provisions.